 How much will I be charged?

-If you are entitled to free NHS dental care, you should be able to claim back the cost of any treatment.
-Ensure you keep all receipts.
-For more information, see Help with dental costs.
+If you're entitled to free NHS dental care, you should be able to claim back the cost of any treatment.
+Make sure you keep all receipts.

-If you are asked to come back for further treatment, this will be considered a separate course of non-urgent treatment.
-You will have to pay the relevant charge for the new course of treatment.
+If you're asked to come back for further treatment, this will be considered a separate course of non-urgent treatment.
+You'll have to pay the relevant charge for the new course of treatment.